How Much Are House Removal Costs In Nottingham?

 With 16.8% of Nottingham removals booked on this day, Monday is the most popular day to move house.
 As most banks and conveyancing offices are shut on Sundays, moving on a Monday provides you with the entire week to ensure things go smoothly, providing you with constant communication with your conveyancer.

 Surprisingly, Saturday is the least popular day to move house in Nottingham, with only 10.7% of movers choosing this day.
 Despite the weekend providing ample amounts of free time, it also means that children are home from school which can sometimes cause disruption.
 Also, your conveyancer’s office will most likely be closed the following day, meaning fewer options to communicate if things should go wrong.

-Whether you choose the working week or a weekend to move, Compare My Move's dedicated partners are available to guide you through the process and ensure a stress-free, efficient house move.
+Whether you choose the working week or a weekend to move, our dedicated partners are available to guide you through the process and ensure a stress-free, efficient house move.

 What Are The Top 4 Locations for Nottingham Movers?